Burn Rate & Runway Calculator

 What is a healthy startup runway?

-Most investors and advisors recommend 12–18 months of runway at all times.
-With 18+ months you can fundraise from a position of strength, not desperation.
-With under 6 months you're in crisis mode — either cut burn immediately or start fundraising today.
+The practitioner consensus is 12–18 months of runway at all times, and 18+ months immediately post-raise.
+With 18+ months you can fundraise from a position of strength.
+Under 6 months you're in crisis mode — cut burn immediately or start fundraising today.
+Paul Graham's "Default Alive or Default Dead?" framework is the classic reference: if current growth plus current spend leads to profitability before cash runs out, you're default alive.

 When should I start fundraising based on runway?